York (explorer): Passage 3

-Proposed identities for the Black man Leonard met
+Proposed identities for the Black man

 Edward Rose

 Edward Rose was a fur trapper who lived for three years among the Crow and spoke their language.
-He was employed by Europeans as guide and interpreter.
-However, in a letter that only appeared in the late 1930s, Rose was killed by Indians during the winter of 1832–33, which means he could have not have been the black man Leonard saw in 1834.
+He was employed by Europeans as a guide and interpreter.
+However, as reported in a letter that was only discovered in the late 1930s, Rose was apparently killed by Indians during the winter of 1832–1833, which means he could have not have been the black man Leonard saw in 1834.
 In addition, Rose's father was white and his mother was half Black and half Cherokee, so he was not "a negro man".

 James Beckwourth

-James Beckwourth, who left us a lengthy autobiography, was a former slave who lived among the Crow much of the time between 1829 and 1836.
+James Beckwourth, who left a lengthy autobiography, was a former slave who became a scout, rancher, and mountain man in the West and lived among the Crow for much of the time between 1829 and 1836.
 However, Leonard refers to an "old negro", and Beckwourth was born in 1798 or 1800, so he would have been in his early 30s when Leonard came in contact with the old negro; according to Betts, this "all but rules him out".
-Also, he would have been a small child at the time of the Lewis and Clark expedition of 1803–1806, and could not have been part of it.
-While Beckworth claims to have led the Crows' attack on the Blackfoot described by Leonard, he was "notorious" for "just plain lying" and claiming others' deeds as his own.
-He was called a humbug by one who knew him.
-"I knew Jim intimately and he was the biggest liar that ever lived."
-In addition, he was not negroid in appearance.
-His father was white, and the ethnicity of his mother is not known, but she may well have been no more than half or a quarter Black (quadroon).
+Beckwourth also would have been a small child at the time of the Lewis and Clark expedition of 1803–1806.
+While Beckworth claimed to have led the Crows' attack on the Blackfoot as described by Leonard, he was "notorious" for "just plain lying" and claiming others' deeds as his own.
+He was called a humbug by one who knew him: "I knew Jim intimately and he was the biggest liar that ever lived."

+In addition, Beckwourth was not negroid in appearance.
+His father was white, and the ethnicity of his mother is not known, but she may well have been no more than half or one-quarter Black (a quadroon).
 He never described himself as Black, and he "resembled an Indian so much as to pass for one."
-Three people who saw him did not realize he was of mixed blood; they thought he was white.
+Three people who saw him mistook him for a white man.
 "On the basis of both age and appearance, Beckwourth having been Leonard's 'old negro' simply does not stand up."

 John Brazeau

-Without any explanation or documentation, in a study of black fur traders John Brazeau, "a black war leader among the Sioux", is stated to be the man.
+Historian William Gwaltney, in a study of black fur traders, asserts that the man was likely John Brazeau, a black Sioux war leader.
 "It was very likely that Brazeau told Zenas Leonard that he had come west with Lewis and Clark.
 As far as anyone can tell, Brazeau was telling a bald faced lie, probably for fun."
 A John Brazeau was an employee of the American Fur Company and founded Braseau's Houses, a trading post on the Yellowstone River.
-Frank Grouard, an interpreter, a "strange character", was said to have been "the son of an American Fur Company employee named John Brazeau.
-(John Brazo, you may remember, was the man hired by Kenneth McKenzie, bourgeois at Fort Union, to shoot a man who had threatened his life.)"
+Frank Grouard, an interpreter, was said to have been "the son of an American Fur Company employee named John Brazeau."